Lihaogx/UniGO/README.md

-# MOGO
+# UniGO

-Implementation for the paper "MOGO: A Multi-Order Graph Neural Network for Learning Opinion Dynamics on Graphs."
+Implementation for the paper "UniGO: A Multi-Order Graph Neural Network for Learning Opinion Dynamics on Graphs."

 ## Requirements